OPEC oil output surge boosts surplus, despite higher demand

-LONDON OPEC said its oil output surged in March, adding to a global glut, despite more evidence that the producer group's strategy of letting prices fall to hurt other producers is taking effect.
+LONDON OPEC's oil output has surged in March, the producer group said in a report, adding to excess supply in the market despite more evidence that its strategy of letting prices fall to hurt other producers is taking effect.

-OPEC's report may reinforce the perception that major producers are staking out market share ahead of a potential rise in Iranian exports following its framework accord with world powers over its nuclear programme.

-Thanks to lower output from the United States and other rival producers due to the oil price drop, the Organization of the Petroleum Exporting Countries said demand for its oil this year would be 80,000 barrels per day (bpd) higher than previously thought.
+In a monthly report on Thursday, OPEC said demand for its oil this year would be 80,000 barrels per day (bpd) higher than previously thought as lower prices curb supplies in the United States and other non-member countries.

-Its monthly oil market report also confirmed industry estimates of a surge in OPEC production in March, which jumped by 810,000 bpd - ten times the increase in 2015 demand for OPEC crude - led by record output in Saudi Arabia and higher Iraqi exports.
+But the report also confirmed industry estimates of a surge in OPEC production in March, which jumped by 810,000 bpd led by higher output in Saudi Arabia and Iraq and a partial recovery in Libyan production.

-"The strategy of OPEC to put pressure on the high-cost producers is working, but the individual members seem to have moved off of that focus and are instead producing as much as they can," said Jamie Webster, analyst at IHS in Washington and an OPEC expert.

-"OPEC's strong production growth points out that they still have the capacity and willingness to swing up - unfortunately the global market doesn't require it at this time."

-Oil LCOc1 fell more than $1 to $62 a barrel after the report was released.

-Last year, OPEC refused to cut its output despite a price collapse, seeking to recover market share by slowing higher-cost production in the United States and elsewhere that had been encouraged by OPEC's previous policy of keeping prices high at around $100 a barrel.
+OPEC refused to cut its output in 2014 despite a price collapse, seeking to slow higher-cost production in the United States and elsewhere that had been encouraged by OPEC's previous policy of keeping prices high at around $100 a barrel.

 OPEC, which pumps a third of the world's oil, is more than filling the gap.
 According to secondary sources cited by the report, the group pumped 30.79 million bpd in March, an increase of 810,000 bpd from February.